1 cup nondairy milk, like almond, mixed with 1 tsp vinegar

 Stand in a warm place to rise.
 In my already-freezing Fall kitchen it took nearly three hours, but you might need only two if you are in warmer climes.
 The rolls should rise above the tops of the muffin tins and should look puffy.

 Bake the rolls in a preheated 375-degree oven for 30 minutes.

 Remove to a rack and let the muffin pan cool around 10 minutes.
 Unmold the

-Recipe by Holy Cow! at http://holycowvegan.net/2013/10/gluten-free-multigrain-rolls.html
+Recipe by Holy Cow!
+Vegan Recipes at http://holycowvegan.net/gluten-free-multigrain-rolls/